vickyli1015/Recipes-Rating-Analysis/README.md

 <iframe src="assets/minutes_description.html" width=1000 height=600 frameBorder=0></iframe>

-Since the p-value > 0.05 by a lot, we **fail to reject** the null hypothesis that the distribution of *minutes* is the same for recipes that have missing *average rating* and recipes that do not at 5% significance level.
+Since the p-value = 0.386 > 0.05, we **fail to reject** the null hypothesis that the distribution of *minutes* is the same for recipes that have missing *average rating* and recipes that do not at 5% significance level.
 Therefore, we say that **the column *description* is NOT MAR depending on *minutes***.

 *Note*: If you stuck on here, think about the goal of giving an description: focus on the qualities or characteristics of the dishes, such as the flavors or healthiness, and why is it very **unlikely** for it be related to time spent on making it.
    * *Just in case you don't know:* Regardless of how much time a dish spends, it ALWAYS has some characteristics that one may want to share.
 Fast-making food can be delicious that the contributor may want to describe, and delicate food can also be delicious!